-It is incredibly quick and easy to perform a company check on any UK company or limited liability partnership.
-In order to trade as a company, a business must register with Companies House and file certain information about its activities and finances, as well as details of the people who control it.
+It is incredibly quick and easy to perform a company check on any UK company or limited liability partnership (LLP).
+This is because incorporated businesses are required to register with Companies House and file certain information about its activities, finances, and the people who control it.

 What company information can I check?

 It is a legal requirement of UK-registered companies and LLPs to file certain details during and after the company formation process.
-If you want to find out more about a particular company, you can access the following details using the Companies House Service and/or WebCHeck:
+If you want to find out more about a particular company, you can access the following details through Companies House Service and/or WebCHeck:

 - Resigned company officers.